DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Practical Implementation

 \subsection{Simulating the Poisson Point Processes}

 To emulate the asynchronous setting, before running our algorithm, we generate $2$ independent sequences of jump times at the graph's scale: one for the computations and one for the communications.
 As we considered independent P.P.Ps, the time increments follow a Poisson distribution.
 At the graph's scale, each node spiking at a rate of $1$, the Poisson parameter for the gradient steps process is $n$.
-Following the experimental setting of the Continuized framework \cite{even2021continuized}, we considered that all edges in $ \mathcal E (t)$ had the same probability of spiking between $t$ and $t+dt$.
-Thus, given the sequence of graphs $\mathcal E (t)$ and $\mathcal L(t)$ their corresponding Laplacians, we computed the parameter $\lambda^*$ of the communication process as such:
+Following the experimental setting of the Continuized framework \citep{even2021continuized}, we considered that all edges in $ \mathcal E $ had the same probability of spiking.
+Thus, given any graph $\mathcal E $ and $\mathcal L$ its corresponding standard Laplacian with unit edge weights, we computed the parameter $\lambda$ of the communication process:

-Having generated the $2$ sequences of spiking times at the graph's scale, we run our algorithm playing the events in order of appearance, attributing the \textit{location} of the events by sampling uniformly one node if the event is a gradient step, and sampling uniformly an edge in $\mathcal{E} (t)$ if it is a communication. \\
+Having generated the $2$ sequences of spiking times at the graph's scale, we run our algorithm playing the events in order of appearance, attributing the \textit{location} of the events by sampling uniformly one node if the event is a gradient step or sampling uniformly an edge in $\mathcal{E} $ if it is a communication. \\